-(ii) Reproduce any recording made using your set-top box or made from the service.
+(iii) Reproduce any recording made using your set-top box or made from the service.

-(iii) Distribute, broadcast or otherwise transfer any content to another person in any way.
+(iv) Distribute, broadcast or otherwise transfer any content to another person in any way.

-(v) Sell or charge anyone for watching or using any part of the service.
+(vi) Sell or charge anyone for watching or using any part of the service.

-(vi) Show any part of the service to an audience in public, even if you do not charge.
+(vii) Show any part of the service to an audience in public, even if you do not charge.

-(vii) Try to break any security or content-protection rules relating to the service, or compromise
+(viii) Try to break any security or content-protection rules relating to the service, or compromise

-(viii) Edit, change, translate or create adaptions or other copies of any content.
+(ix) Edit, change, translate or create adaptions or other copies of any content.

 9. Usage allowances

-a If you get the service through BT TV or BT Sport online over your BT Broadband,
+If you get the service through BT TV or BT Sport online over your BT Broadband,

 message onscreen or on the video player webpage before the broadcast or download begins.